 - 1. Serve as the liaison between OMB and department staff regarding any damages to CVB's equipment or property, which may include project status updates, financial updates, relaying correspondence, etc. - 2.
 Communicate project and task numbers for tracking. - 3.
-Document all costs and work with the Administrative Director on a cost estimate for repairs (i.e., description of damages, before and after photos, etc.). - 4.
+Document all costs and work on cost estimate for repairs (i.e., description of damages, before and after photos, etc.). - 4.
 Notify OMB of any changes to the scope of work for the repairs so that a change may be requested from FEMA and the State. - 5.
-Maintain documentation of costs, contracts, invoices, photos, correspondence, etc. and upload to SharePoint.
+Maintain and upload to SharePoint: documentation of costs, contracts, invoices, photos, correspondence, etc.